JamesSkemp/words/content/post/sin-city-color-in-movies.md

 +++
-title = "Sin City / color in movies" summary = "Thread from Facebook on color in movies." draft = false comments = true date = "2010-10-23T10:42:00-05:00"
+title = "Sin City / color in movies" description = "Thread from Facebook on color in movies." draft = false comments = true date = "2010-10-23T10:42:00-05:00"